orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     `99999999` for live ebuild versions.
   - If a project has no tag but the distro uses `20230903`, you must use `99999999` for live ebuild versions.
-  - The versioning of the dependencies must be explicit if available.

 * SRC_URI rules/guidelines:
   - The destination filenames in SRC_URI must be prefixed with the project name